SKSurain/ecomm/README.md

-This project is based on the [admin dashboard project](https://github.com/LamaDevCom/admin-dashboard) by Lama Dev.
+This project is based on tutoring of Lama Dev.

 # Getting Started with Create React App